Equality of cycle lengths in one- and two-dimensional $\sigma$ automata: The automaton

-This section extends the ideas of theorem~\ref{thm:powersof2} to two-dimensional automata.
-We will consider the $\sigma$ automaton, deriving properties of its matrix from those of the one-dimensional automata $\Phi$, and showing that $CL(\sigma)=CL(\Phi)$.
-To represent $\sigma$ by a matrix, we will write the state of an $n \times n$ $\sigma$ automaton as an $n^2 \times 1$ vector where the $1^\mathrm{st}$ $n$ entries of the vector are the states of the bottom-most row of the automaton, then the next $n$ entries are the states of the $2^{\mathrm{nd}}$ row from the bottom, and so on.
+This section considers the Jordan normal form of the two-dimensional automaton $\sigma_2$.
+We will derive the properties of its adjacency matrix from those of the one-dimensional automata $\sigma_1$ (see Theorem \ref{thm:powersof2}).
+To represent $\sigma_2$ by a matrix, we will write the state of an $n \times n$ $\sigma_2$ automaton as an $n^2 \times 1$ vector where the $1^\mathrm{st}$ $n$ entries of the vector are the states of the bottom-most row of the automaton, then the next $n$ entries are the states of the $2^{\mathrm{nd}}$ row from the bottom, and so on.

-Recall that the rule for evolution of an $n \times n$ $\sigma$ automaton is that at each step, the state of one of the variables changes to the sum modulo 2 of the states of the horizontal and vertical nearest-neighbor variables.
+Recall that the rule for evolution of $\sigma_2(n)$ is that at each step, the state of one of the variables changes to the sum modulo 2 of the states of the horizontal and vertical nearest-neighbor variables.
 Suppose $I_n$ denotes the $n \times n$ identity matrix and $\otimes$ is the Kronecker product.
-The matrix $I_n\otimes A_n$ evolves the rows of a $\sigma$ automaton according to the $\Phi$ rule, and the matrix $A_n\otimes I_n$ evolves the columns of a $\sigma$ automaton according to the $\Phi$ rule.
-Hence the sum of these two matrices describes one step of evolution for the $\sigma$ automaton (see \cite{sarkBar}).
-Thus the transition matrix of the $\sigma$ automaton is given by
+The matrix $I_n\otimes A_n$ evolves the rows of a $\sigma$ automaton according to the $\sigma_1$ rule, and the matrix $A_n\otimes I_n$ evolves the columns of a $\sigma$ automaton according to the $\sigma_1$ rule.
+Hence the sum of these two matrices describes one step of evolution for the $\sigma_2$ automaton (see \cite{sarkBar}).
+Thus the adjacency matrix of the $\sigma_2$ automaton is given by

 This operation is also called the \textit{Kronecker sum}: $T_n = A_n \oplus A_n$ (see \cite{schacke}).
-In the next section, \ref{sec:T_jordan} it will be useful to use the Kronecker sum of two matrices $M$ and $N$ of different dimensions.
+In Section~\ref{sec:T_jordan} it will be useful to use the Kronecker sum of two matrices $M$ and $N$ of different dimensions.
 This is defined because the identity matrices in the sum can be adjusted to accommodate the dimensions of $M$ and $N$.